MicrosoftDocs/well-architected/well-architected/regions-availability-zones.md

 # Architect for regions and availability zones

 When you architect a solution for Azure, you need to decide which region to use, whether you deploy across multiple availability zones in a region, and whether you deploy into multiple regions.
-These decisions affect your solution's reliability, cost, performance, and operational efficiency.
+These decisions affect your solution's reliability, cost, performance, and operational excellence.
 This guide provides information about the approaches you can consider, the tradeoffs involved in each approach, and the impact of each approach on the core pillars of the Well-Architected Framework.

 > [!TIP]
 > For many production customer workloads, a [single-region, zone-redundant deployment](#single-region-zone-redundant-services) provides the best balance of tradeoffs.
 You can consider other workload approaches when you need the specific benefits that those approaches bring, but it's important to be aware of the tradeoffs involved.